Judge rules against elderly lesbians rejected from retirement home

 When they applied to move into the Friendship Village senior living facility, they did so “because it is in their community, they have friends there, and it offers services that would allow them to stay together there for the rest of their lives,” said Julie Wilensky, an attorney representing the couple.

 But once Friendship Village staff found that Nance and Walsh are married, they told the couple that they were not allowed to move in, because the home did not condone homosexuality.
-The letter they received said that the only married couples they accepted were those married in unions “as understood in the Bible.”
+The letter they received said that the only married couples they accepted were those in unions between "one man and one woman."

 The couple sued, alleging “discrimination on the basis of sex,” and their case was finally decided this week by a federal court in Missouri, which found “sexual orientation rather than sex lies at the heart of Plaintiffs’ claims.”